Free Consultation - Call Now:

 Distracted driving is one of the leading causes of motor vehicle accidents.
 All of us are susceptible to the potential danger caused by an inattentive, preoccupied - distracted – driver.

-If you or a loved one have been involved in any type of motor vehicle accident contact the car accident attorneys at Heintz & Becker.
+If you or a loved one have been involved in any type of motor vehicle accident contact the car accident attorneys at Heintz Law.
 We’ve helped accident victims from Bradenton, Sarasota, and all over Florida receive compensation for their damages.
 Clients pay no fees or costs unless we, and they, get results.
 Call us for a free consultation now at 941-748-2916 or contact us online.
 Our website is available in English and Spanish!

 905 6th Avenue West